variousauthors/matching_game/NEXTSTEPS.md

     clear the game.
-    - as part of this, the camera must roll back down to the current position [x] implement save/load so that progress is not lost on restart [ ] remove the title, leaving just "press space"
+    - as part of this, the camera must roll back down to the current position [x] implement save/load so that progress is not lost on restart [x] remove the title, menu, etc...
+[ ] it should be "any key" to start
 [ ] Add some kind of variation to mark the passage downward
     - make a quick affirmation generator, and show affirmations as the player descends